-- Through your authorized dealer, or - by using the power door unlock/lock sequence, - Performing the keyless entry key pad procedure (if equipped), or - by using the instrument cluster message center (if equipped).
-Refer to Message center in the Driver Controls chapter.
+- Through your authorized dealer, or - by using the power door unlock/lock sequence, - Performing the keyless entry keypad procedure (if equipped), or - Performing the message center procedure.

 Note: The autounlock feature can be activated/deactivated independently of the autolock feature.